piebargallo/Algoritmos/README.md

 place so that the original sequence changes.
 Others copy the results to a different sequence so that the original sequebce remains unchanger.
 All of them have a linear worst-case complexity.

+Partition algorithms, a sequence is partitioned on  acertain predicate, if all elements for wich the predicate returns true are before all elements for wich it returns false.
+The first element in the sequence that does not satisfy the predicate is called the particular point.

 Literatura consultada C++ Professional by Marc Gregoire, ChatGPT y cppreference.com